Media Exec Ynon Kreiz Named CEO of Mattel

-Toy-maker Mattel has hired Ynon Kreiz, former CEO of Disney’s Maker Studios, as its new chief executive officer.
+Toy-maker Mattel has appointed Ynon Kreiz, former CEO of Disney’s Maker Studios, as its new chief executive officer.

-His appointment is effective April 26, 2018.
-Kreiz replaces Margo Georgiadis, who was named Mattel’s CEO in February 2017, who will “pursue a new opportunity in the technology sector.”
+He takes over as Mattel’s CEO effective April 26, 2018.
+Kreiz replaces Margo Georgiadis, who was named CEO in February 2017, who will “pursue a new opportunity in the technology sector.”
 Georgiadis will serve in an advisory role at Mattel through May 10.

 “Mattel is an iconic company with many of the world’s most beloved brands and greatest toy franchises,” Kreiz said in a statement.
 “I am excited by the opportunity to lead the company towards its next phase of transformation and restore Mattel to a high performing toy company.”